 -Barometric Pressure Changes: The weather changing.
 For example, if today is a rainy day or the weather changes rapidly..it affects me.

--Food: Although for the better, I am unable to eat any food with MSG, preservatives or Nitrates.
-Restaurant food, food from a box etc… typically is a no go.
+-Food: Although for the better, if I want to keep myself from having an episode I am unable to eat any food with MSG, preservatives or Nitrates.
+Restaurant food sometimes and food from a box etc… I usually eat a very clean healthy diet and this really helps.

--Environment: Things like overly lit rooms or under lit rooms give me a hard time; sometimes even ceiling fans trigger me, big parties, family parties, indoor bars, concerts, movie theaters, busy restaurants, elevators.
+-Environment: Things like overly lit rooms or under lit rooms give me a hard time; sometimes even ceiling fans trigger me, big parties in small rooms, indoor bars, concerts, movie theaters, busy restaurants, elevators.

 Quiet and calm places are the best places for me.
 Usually if I go out to eat I go earlier or later after the rush.
 Also, sometimes I am able to do or eat the above, but there is a tradeoff: usually if I eat bad food or drink, the next day or a few hours later I am sick.
 If I travel far I have to then be able to go to sleep for a few hours to reset my brain.
 So there is a way to do some stuff but it always affects everything and has a trade off; am I able to afford to stay in bed the entire next day?
 Do I want to be puking the next day?
 It depends.
 Is the tradeoff worth all of that?
 Sometimes even when it is, I get tired.
 It’s hard on me.
 I also carry medications to try and help me through everything.